 I'm Karen and I am a Usability Analyst in HMRC.
 With something like 600 different systems on our IT estate, testing how applications work for our people who use assistive technology, for example tools like screen readers and screen magnifiers that enable them to use computers, is an important part of what we do.

 Recently, our Usability Team in Telford tried a different approach and got some great results.
-This is my first post on the Digital Blog and I'd like to tell you more about what we did.
+This is my blog and I'd like to tell you more about what we did.

 Limitations of remote testing